Can Vaccines Affect Blood Test Results? | Clear Medical Facts

 Which Blood Tests Are Most Likely Affected by Vaccines?

-Blood tests measuring antibodies, inflammatory markers like C-reactive protein (CRP), and white blood cell counts are most likely to be influenced by vaccination.
-These tests can show elevated levels due to the immune response triggered by the vaccine.
+Blood tests measuring antibodies, inflammatory markers like C-reactive protein (CRP), and some white blood cell measurements are most likely to be influenced by vaccination.
+These tests can show changes due to the immune response triggered by the vaccine.

 Can Vaccines Cause Misinterpretation of Blood Test Results?